mtrimpe/authzen/api/authorization-api-1_0.md

 - Environmental information,
 - etc.

-### Example Contexts
+### Examples (non-normative) {#decision-examples}
-The following are all non-normative examples of possible and valid contexts, provided here just to illustrate possible usages.
-Again, the actual semantics and format of the `context` object is an implementation concern and out-of-scope of this specification; these are mere non-normative examples.
+The following are all non-normative examples of possible and valid contexts, provided to illustrate possible usages.
+The actual semantics and format of the `context` object is an implementation concern and out-of-scope of this specification.

 #### Non-normative Example 1: conveying decision Reasons
 The PDP may provide reasons to explain a decision.
 In the non-normative example below implementers return an HTTP error code and convey different reasons to administrators and end-users: